bastianlb/pyvision/README.md

 ![vis_3d_reprojection](assets/visualize_3d_reprojections.png)
 This script provides a way to visualize 3D reprojections of corresponding pixels that represent "the center" of a person from one frame.

+# Visualize Smpl #

+Before you begin:

+1. Download: https://nextcloud.in.tum.de/index.php/s/PMmp3JayPDR9N6E and put it in the root folder of this project.

+2. Extract `data/smpl_files/smpl_files.tar.gz` to get the output of *EasyMocap*.
+It represents all SMPL-Models of 196 frames.
+    This index starts at frame 2000 with an increment of 5.
+That is, 0 -> 2000, 1 -> 2005, 2 -> 2010, ...

+To run the file, execute: `python run/visualize_smpl.py`.

+This will recreate the SMPL Model in the 3D space (white) and its respective 17 COCO key points (yellow).
+It will also generate images:

+- `output/vertices_on_img/`: All vertices of the mesh projected on the image
+- `output/smpl_on_image/`: The smpl model projected onto the image
+  > ⚠️ Still bugged